sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

   The HTTP and HTTPS ports for Fire can be updated in **conf/application.properties**.

-2. Fire Insights Page Not Opening at :8080
+2. Sparkflows Page Not Opening at :8080
 --------------------------

 **Problem**
 ++++++++

-Fire Insights page does not open when I go to :8080.
+Sparkflows page does not open when I go to :8080.
 Some other UI is displayed.

 **Solution**
 ++++++++

-* It is possible that there is some other application running on port 8080 (or the port on which Fire Insights is listening).
+* It is possible that there is some other application running on port 8080 (or the port on which Sparkflows is listening).
 * Fire by default runs on port 8080.
 * The resolution would be to run Fire server on some other port which is not being used by any other application.
 * Details for running Fire on another port is at `Sparkflows Documentation on Running Different Ports. <https://docs.sparkflows.io/en/latest/installation/configuration/running-different-port.html>`_